Jammu: Cuisine

 Jammu is known for its sund panjeeri, patisa, rajma with rice and Kalari cheese.
 Dogri food specialties include ambal, khatta meat, kulthein di dal, dal patt, maa da madra, rajma, and auriya.
 Pickles typical of Jammu are made of kasrod, girgle, mango with saunf, jimikand, tyaoo, seyoo, and potatoes.
 Auriya is a dish made with potatoes.
 Jammu cuisine features various chaats, especially gol gappas, kachalu, Chole bhature, gulgule, rajma kulche and dahi palla, among various others.

 Refugees

 Kashmiri Pandit refugees

 Being comparatively safe from terrorism, Jammu city has become a hub of refugees.
 These primarily include Kashmiri Hindus who migrated from Kashmir Valley in 1989.
-Hindus from Pakistan administered Jammu and Kashmir who migrated to India have also settled in Jammu city.
-As per the records approximately 31,619 Hindu families had migrated from Pakistan administered Jammu and Kashmir to India, out of them 26,319 families are settled in Jammu.
+Hindus from Pakistan-administered Jammu and Kashmir who migrated to India have also settled in Jammu city.
+According to records, approximately 31,619 Hindu families had migrated from Pakistan administered Jammu and Kashmir to India.
+Of these 26,319 families are settled in Jammu.

 Rohingya refugees

 Rohingyas who fled Myanmar during 2016 have also currently settled in Jammu.
 Some believes the settlements of Rohingya Muslims have also raised security threats in Jammu.
-During the 2018 Sunjuwan attack, intelligence agencies had suspected involvement of Rohingya Muslims in the attack, but the involvement was not proved.
+During the 2018 Sunjuwan attack, intelligence agencies suspected but did not prove involvement of Rohingya Muslims in the attack.